fpdavis/MTOvJoyFeeder/README.md

 * Added formatting to JSON output to remove extra newlines and spaces before integers in arrays
 * Fixed issue with not dynamically setting size of oNewJoystickInfo.Map_Buttons array by using JoystickConfig.Map_Buttons instead
 * Added an Assets folder to hold references and copy out required files from

+* Made vXbox Y and RY inverted by default so directions match with vJoy
+* Added to this documentation
+* Fixed CommandLineParser's (https://github.com/commandlineparser) help display as it wasn't working due to the placement of a private variable between the [Option] and the public property definition.